hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Android Cloud Code.md

 ### Registration Response

-Second, we'll navigate to *Configurator > Cloud Code > Responses* and add this to the Cloud Code:
+Second, we'll navigate to *Configurator > Cloud Code > Responses* and open the Cloud Code Editor for the *RegistrationsResponse*.
+In there we'll add:

 ```
 if(Spark.getData().scriptData){